rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 INFO[0050] [worker] Successfully restarted Worker Plane..
 ```

-The rotation command will rotate the certificates and trigger a restart to kubernetes components so that they can work with the new rotated certificates.
+The command will rotate all the certificates followed by the kubernetes components restart.
+This way they can start working with the new rotated certificates.

 ### Certificate rotation for specific component

-To rotate certificates for only one or more component you can use `--service` option, for example to rotate kubelet certificates on all nodes:
+To rotate certificates for an individual component, use `--service` option.
+The example below triggers cert rotation for a kubelet component:

 ```
 $ rke cert rotate --service kubelet
 INFO[0000] Initiating Kubernetes cluster